DavidA123777/DavidA123777/README.md

 ## Currently Working On:

-- Improving my data structures and algorithm skills using python and solving leetcode questions
+- Improving my data structures and algorithm skills using Python by solving LeetCode questions
 - Learning Essential Data Analysis technologies like Power BI
 - Finding an opportunity to grow and work as a Data Analyst & Software Engineer